oVirt/ovirt-site/source/develop/release-management/features/engine/engine-snmp3.html.md

   Notes:

-*   SNMP_MANAGER (net-snmp) must be properly installed and configured order for the notifier to send SNMPv3 traps.
+*   SNMP_MANAGER (net-snmp) must be properly installed and configured in order for the notifier to send SNMPv3 traps.